SeabookChen/seabookchen.net/_posts/2013-11-17-run-selenium-webdriver-ui-tests-against-jekyll-site-on-travis-ci.md

 alias: [/2013/11/17/]
 utilities: highlight, toc
 ---
-Imagine there is a Jekyll site's repository which has some [Selenium WebDriver][Selenium WebDriver] UI tests written with BDD framework [Cucumber][Cucumber] inside.
+Imagine there is a Jekyll site project which has some [Selenium WebDriver][Selenium WebDriver] UI tests written with BDD framework [Cucumber][Cucumber] inside.
-After each commit, one may find it beneficial to run those tests on [Travis CI][Travis CI] against the Jekyll site in that particular commit, as part of the continuous integration process.
+After each commit, one may find it beneficial to run those tests on [Travis CI][Travis CI] against this Jekyll site in that particular commit, as part of the continuous integration process.

-Instead of running those tests against a live production site each time{% footnote 1 %}, a better way is to build the site on Travis CI itself, and run the tests against localhost directly.
+Instead of running those tests against the live production site each time{% footnote 1 %}, a better way would be to build the site on Travis CI itself, and run the tests against localhost directly.
 Here is a brief note on how to achieve it.

 <div id="toc"></div>